leandono/newsprint/README.md

 ## Resume

-NewSprint allow you create a newsletter reading all (or specific) cards in Trello, each one with their title, link, cover, description, labels and members.
-The result can be customized ([more](https://github.com/rodati/newsprint#sprintjson-optional)) and be sent using one of [these services](https://github.com/andris9/nodemailer-wellknown#supported-services).
+NewSprint allows you create a newsletter reading all (or some) cards of Trello, each one showing their title, link, cover, description, labels and members.
+The result can be [customized](https://github.com/rodati/newsprint#sprintjson-optional) and be sent using one of [these services](https://github.com/andris9/nodemailer-wellknown#supported-services).

+![Preview NewSprint](http://i.imgur.com/Szm1KNi.png)

 > This module is inspired by this article of The Changelog: [https://changelog.com/trello-as-a-cms/](https://changelog.com/trello-as-a-cms/)

-## Preview

-![Preview NewSprint](http://i.imgur.com/Szm1KNi.png)

 ## Installation